-Mixed breed cats are quite popular, and there is no end to the amazing and unusual crossbreeds that can be found.
+Mixed-breed cats are quite popular, and there is no end to the amazing and unusual crossbreeds that can be found.
 Many of these crossbreeds include beloved or unusual breeds.
 A highly popular, though hard to find, are Bengal mixes.
 Bengals are rare, and finding a mixed breed is a challenge, but there are several that are quite captivating.

 Bengal cats are a fascinating breed.
 They have a distinctly sleek appearance, striking curiosity and a little fear in some people.
 Their unusual appearance and confident attitude draw people in and spark interest in this breed worldwide.
 Some Bengal mixed breeds are even more popular due to their scarcity and unique appearance.

-Mixed breed felines are becoming increasingly popular for many distinct reasons.
+Mixed-breed felines are becoming increasingly popular for many distinct reasons.
 A Bengal mixed breed may be appealing because they are more docile than first-generation hybrid Bengal cats.
 People may be interested in having a cat that looks wild but is not as outgoing and energetic as the Bengal.
-We discuss seven of the most popular Bengal cat mixed breeds we could find.
+We discuss seven of the most popular Bengal cat mixes we could find.
 Perhaps one of these lovable crossbreeds might just be the right fit for you.

 Bengals are a fascinating breed of feline.
 Exquisite in appearance, they look like miniature tigers.
 They have been nicknamed pet or toy leopards due to their similarity to a true wildcat.
 The breed has more than simply a similar appearance to a wildcat.
 These kitties are directly related to them.
 This feline breed has an origin story unlike any other.
 Bengals were created in the name of science.